Shingles (Herpes Zoster)

+Welcome to natural remedies for shingles.
 Shingles usually affects a specific area on either the left or right side of the body and does not cross over the midline of the body (an imaginary line running from between your eyes down past the belly button).
 It causes a painful rash which develops into itchy blisters.

 Most people will feel unwell for several days before the rash appears.

 Your licensed health practitioner can diagnose shingles based on your symptoms and the appearance of the rash.

 Typically, three to four days before skin outbreaks occur, symptoms of fatigue, fever, chills, and, sometimes, gastrointestinal upset, start to manifest, followed by the affected area of the skin becoming sensitive to touch.
 Then small, crusty, painful blisters erupt along a nerve path so that the reddened outbreak affects a strip of skin, forming a line.
 This most commonly occurs over the ribs in the thoracic area and is usually limited to one side of the body.
 In rare cases, shingles can also affect the lower part of the body or the face.
 During shingles outbreaks the pain can be severe, but the eruptions usually heal within five days without further complications.
 In some people, however, especially the elderly, pain can last for months and even years, and be recurring.
 An episode of shingles usually lasts two to four weeks.
 The first sign of the condition is a tingling sensation in the affected area, followed by pain and then a rash.